zubairhamed/iot-suite-sdk-go/things/README.md

 This is a lightweight, simple to use, low memory footprint but fast client for IoT Things.
 This includes both REST and WebSockets-based APIs.

+## Installing/Getting
+Install Go 1.7.x on your platform of choice.
+Go supports cross-compiling its binaries to other platforms natively.
+No cross-compilation tools are required.

+After installing Go, you can get this SDK package by the following command in terminal/command line:

+go get github.com/zubairhamed/iot-suite-sdk-go

+This would download the package into your GOPATH

+## Compiling the examples

+The Things Go SDK has been tested on the following platforms.

+### Raspberry Pi/Intel Edison/Beaglebone
+env GOOS=linux GOARCH=arm go build

+### Mindstorms EV3 with EV3Dev
+env GOARCH=arm GOOS=linux GOARM=5 go build

+### FisherTechnik MicroController

+### C.H.I.P (Next Thing Co.)

 ## Usage
 ### REST API
 ``` go